Skojar/syuzhet_squad/dramatis_personae.md

 *{refine the breadth of this element.
 Try to provide examples with more variety, or re-write these to be more varied.}*

 #### Rally & Destiny
-Each player character has two more numerical statistics.
+Each protagonist has two more numerical statistics.
 The first is called his **rally**, that rises and falls over the course of a session.
-The second a benefit that a character brings to the session from his early adventures, and is called **destiny**.
+The second is a benefit that a character brings to the session from his early adventures, and is called **destiny**.
 Because it never decreases, **destiny** can be tracked with simple tally marks, but **rally** increases and decreases, so it's represented using **rings**.

-*{explain rings mechanic}*
+When a rule asks a player to add a **ring** to something, it means to to draw an empty circle on or near that something (as appropriate).
+Additional **ring**s should be added in a row or neat bunch, because other rules will ask her to fill **ring**s, which means to indicate somehow that a **ring** is no longer empty, and other rules will ask for a count of how many **ring**s are filled or empty.

+*{use illustrations to make this clear}*

-#### Propensities
+#### Conditions
-In all good stories, characters rise and fall, gain and lose, and change over time.  **Conditions** are the ways that this happens in the game.
-In practice, it can be anything bad that can happen to cause trouble for a character or frustrate his efforts to act as he normally would.
-A character card includes a list of **propensities** of a set length.
-Each **propensity** conresponds to a  **condition** that the character can suffer from during the game, as well as performing other functions.
+In all good stories, characters experience highs and lows, and change over time.  **Conditions** are the ways that this happens in the game.
+In practice, a **condition** can be anything bad that can happen to cause trouble for a character or frustrate his efforts to act as he normally would.
+A character card includes a list of **conditions** of a set length.
+Each **condition** representing a issue that the character can struggle during the game.
+When a player creates a new protagonist, she should give him three (3) **conditions**.

-There are a few different ways to approach this aspect of the character.
-You could explore how the character deals with adversity with more straightforward propensities like _injured_ or _befuddled_.
-These  indicate, respectively, that the he is normally in good health and clearheaded.
-Alternatively, you could indicate that the character is especially susceptible to some failing or vice particular to him, with  propensities like _enraged_, _panicked_, or _solipsistic_.
-For many characters, however, it makes sense to have propensities that tell you about some special quality inherent in the character.
-A character that is normally invulnerable to harm might have a condition like _vulnerable_, and a character who uses swords or guns extensively might have a condition like _disarmed_.
-Remember, despite the term, these aren't necessarily things that the character  tends towards in some hypothetical everyday life, but instead things that the character tends toward in a story where he is called upon to face extraordinary challenges and circumstances.
+There are a few different ways to approach this aspect of her character.
+She could explore how the character deals with adversity with more straightforward **conditions** like _injured_ or _befuddled_.
+These  indicate that the he is normally in good health and clearheaded, respectively.
+Alternatively, she could indicate that the character is especially susceptible to some failing or vice particular to him, with  **conditions** like _enraged_, _panicked_, or _solipsistic_.
+For many characters, however, it makes sense to have **conditions** that represent some special quality inherent in the character.
+A character that is normally invulnerable to harm, for instance, might have a condition like _vulnerable_, and a character who relies on the  use of swords or guns extensively might have a condition like _disarmed_.
+Remember, these aren't necessarily problems that the character regularly faces in some hypothetical everyday life, but are instead things that the character should face in a story where he is called upon to face extraordinary challenges and circumstances that are appropriate to him as a character (though they might be the former as well).
+There's no reason why a protagonist's **conditions** and **gimmick** can overlap, but the interpretation of that overlap should be something a player considers ahead of time.

 In play, **conditions** describe situations that hinder or complicate action, but don't necessarily prevent it.
-As with **signatures move**s, the most important thing is to choose maladies that the player is enthusiastic to describe her character suffering, or problems she's like to see him deal with.
-A new charcter should be given three **propensities**, but may gain more as he grows.
+As with **signatures move**s, the most important thing is to choose challenges that the player is enthusiastic to describe her character suffering, or problems she's like to see him deal with.
+A new charcter should be given three **conditions**, but may gain more as he grows.

-***

-### Principal Character
-### Additional Cast
-represent conflicts
-embody resources
-support characters and antagonists
+When a rule asks a player to **gain a condition** at a given rating, she should look select from the list a **condition** with no **empty rings** next to it, and add a number of **empty rings** equal to the rating.
+If there are no **conditions** on the list without **empty rings**, she cannot **gain a condition**.
+An alternative may be prescirbed by the rule in question, but if not the defulat alternative is to **enter a crisis**.

+**Crises** are a special story element that have a rating just like **conditions**.
+They get their own card, turned perpendicular to the direction the player is facing, to indicate what role they play.
+That role fits the situations they are meant to represent:  those in which the character's actions are seriously limited, such as being tied up, unconscious, or trapped.
+Together, **conditions** and **crises** represent things in the story that are happening to a particular character rather than shared among all the characters.

+In addition to the **protagonists**, the players might choose to include a **principal** as well.
+A **principal** has all the same elements as a **protagonist**, but is not exclusive to any individual player.
+As such, all the players should agree to including a **principal**, and should play an equal part in his creation.

+*{formal rules to create a principal among multiple people?}* *{maybe use destiny to determine some stats and the order in which players contribute}*

+As a protagonist participates in stories, he will earn **experience** that can be spent to **grow** as a character.

 # Resources & Advantages (Assets?)
 people places things ideas